Runningtarrens/Msweep/README.md

 *  (Optional for tenting) 4 Neodymium Magnets in shape of a ring (10mm x 3,5mm) with a hole for a screw
 *  (Optional for Travel Case) 12 Neodymium Magnets (10mm x 2mm x 2mm)
 *  Strong glue for the magnets

+# Keyboard sourcing

+For this Sweep build a used the Aurora Sweep kit from [Splitkb.com](https://splitkb.com).
+That kit offered all the bells and whistles you could ask for.
+Here is a link to the [Aurora Sweep Kit](https://splitkb.com/collections/keyboard-kits/products/aurora-sweep).
+You get everything you need out of one Hand and dont need to order in multiple stores.
+I made a mx build with Underglow and Backlight LEDs, i also added OLEDs.
+All those options to add those things are right there, to add them to your kit.

 # How to print